michelletian1/cse15l-lab-reports/lab-report2.md

 <img width="1204" alt="Screen Shot 2023-01-28 at 9 19 07 PM" src="https://user-images.githubusercontent.com/82022298/215306638-88512558-200d-4646-90e5-525a4acd23d1.png">
 <img width="1113" alt="Screen Shot 2023-01-28 at 9 20 38 PM" src="https://user-images.githubusercontent.com/82022298/215306672-afd169e2-5df9-4182-9842-cb0ee2a7ef2f.png">

+What is symptomps?
+Symptomps basically just an uotput that you can see on your terminal or an error when the codes are not running supposedly.
+In the first screenshot you can see the symptomps in the terminal output, they were 2 failures for the testReverseInPlace and testReversed.
+The symptomps are the output of actual and expected are different from what it is supposed to be.
+You can see more the clearly in the second screenshot, we want the number, the actual number to be 1; however, we got 7 instead this is clearly an error.

 ## Code before:
 ### ArrayExamples.java